andrewt3000/MachineLearning/README.md

 Softmax can be used as the output's activation function.
 Useful for modeling probability distributions.
 Output value is range [0, 1].
 The sum of outputs is 1.
 Sums over all the output neurons in the denominator.
 Use with cross entropy cost function.

 ###Training a network
-Training data - input and labeled output used as examples.
+Training data - Input and labeled output used as training examples.
 Data is typically split into training data, cross validation data and test data.
+Typical mix is 60% training, 20% validation and 20% testing data.
+Validation is used to tune the model and it's hyperparameters.
+Testing uses data that the model was never trained on.

 Training a network - minimize a cost function.
 Use backpropagation and gradient descent to adjust weights to make model more accurate.